Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Notable PlacesRoads & Vehicles.
 A significant historical year for this entry is 1762.

 Location.
 29° 57.451′ N, 90° 3.837′ W. Marker is in New Orleans, Louisiana, in Orleans Parish.
 It is in the French Quarter.
-Marker is at the intersection of Saint Peter Street and Chartres Street, on the right when traveling north on Saint Peter Street.
+It is at the intersection of Saint Peter Street and Chartres Street, on the right when traveling north on Saint Peter Street.
 Touch for map.
 Marker is at or near this postal address: 701 Chartres St, New Orleans LA 70116, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Cabildo (here, next to this marker); Napoleon 12-pounder cannon (a few steps from this marker); a different marker also named The Cabildo (a few steps from this marker); To the French Patriots of 1768 (a few steps from this marker); Don Bernardo de Galvez (a few steps from this marker); Spanish cannon (a few steps from this marker); a different marker also named The Cabildo (a few steps from this marker); David Bannister Morgan (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: The Cabildo (here, next to this marker); Napoleon 12-pounder cannon (a few steps from this marker); a different marker also named The Cabildo (a few steps from this marker); To the French Patriots of 1768 (a few steps from this marker); Don Bernardo de Galvez (a few steps from this marker); Spanish cannon (a few steps from this marker); a different marker also named The Cabildo (a few steps from this marker); David Bannister Morgan (a few steps from this marker).
 Touch for a list and map of all markers in New Orleans.

 Paid Advertisement